 The presentation at this meeting included background information on the RHNA process and an overview of the City's housing needs allocation and revised draft housing needs assessment (revised following the May 19, 2021 City Council meeting).
-A revised draft housing sites inventory scenario, draft HCD Housing Element Sites Inventory Form, and RHNA Frequently Asked Questions document were included in the agenda packet.
+A revised draft housing sites inventory scenario, draft California Department of Housing and Community Development (HCD) Housing Element Sites Inventory Form, and RHNA Frequently Asked Questions document were included in the agenda packet.
 An electronic spreadsheet version of the HCD Housing Element Sites Inventory Form was posted on the City's website on May 28, 2021.